qcr/openseqslam2/README.md

 ## TODO List (roughly ordered by value):

 * Disable match selection in Results GUI when a popup is open (i.e. enforce ad hoc modal structure)
+* Should probably change code flow so the start GUI window is returned to after a set of results (and a progress GUI can be exited while running)

 ## Potential Future Feature List (may or may not eventuate...):